 Traditional Arts and Ethnology Centre is an engaging, culturally rich learning centre located in the heart of Luang Prabang, Lao PDR.
 Since 2007, TAEC has inspired visitors by exploring, celebrating, and preserving the diverse ethnic cultures and peoples of Laos through professionally curated permanent and special exhibitions, events, and craft workshops.

 TAEC have set up a specific artisan support section on their website:

-It’s also possible to place orders through their online shop .
-Please be aware that as Lao post and DHL are both currently suspended, there will be a delay with orders being shipped.
+It’s also possible to place orders through TAEC’s online shop .
+Please be aware that there may be a delay with orders being shipped.
 Providing you don’t mind waiting a little to receive your handmade products, this is still a good option for anyone who wants to simply support the handicraft producers and TAEC.
 Maybe start your Christmas shopping now?!